crispinprojects/speakingcalendar/README.md

 The only recurring event type that is currently supported by Talk Calendar is yearly.
 This is required for events such as birthdays and anniversaries.
 The parser uses icalendar [RRULE](https://icalendar.org/iCalendar-RFC-5545/3-8-5-3-recurrence-rule.html) to determine if an event is yearly (e.g. birthday).

+### Upgrading To Newer version

+It is strongly suggested that you save your current calendar in "ical" format before updating to a newer version of Talk Calendar.
+Install Talk Calendar with a new "calendar.db" database and import the ical file to this.

 ## Build From Source

 The C source code for the Talk Calendar application is provided in the src directory.
-Fedora 40 has been used to compile the project.
+Fedora 40 has been used to develop and compile the project.
 Fedora 40 uses GTK 4.14.

 [Geany](https://www.geany.org/) can be used as a source code editor for opening, viewing and then compiling the Talk Calendar C code.
 Geany is lightweight and has an integrated terminal for building the application.